milmber/homebridge-bme680/README.md

             "useBsecLib": true,
             "bsecTempCompensation": -0.35,
             "bsecHumidityCompensation": 4.0,
-            "name_air_quality": "Air Quality",
+            "name_air_quality": "Air Quality"
-            "useBsecLib": true
         }
     ]
 ```

-The option "useBsecLib" only works if you placed compiled bsec_bme680 in homebridge storagePath.
+The option `useBsecLib` only works if you placed compiled bsec_bme680 in homebridge storagePath.
 By omitting this option this plugin relies on jvsbme680's sensor readings.
 In this case IAQ is just a dummy value.
 There is an advantage using this simpler solution:
-The temperature and humidity readings are much more precise in this case and no callibration & compensation is necessary in this case.
+The temperature and humidity readings are much more precise in this case and no calibration & compensation is necessary in this case.
 Once the compensation is this configurable I will elaborate this further.
-For now see kvaruni's comment on callibration & compensation for gas readings:
+For now see kvaruni's comment on calibration & compensation for gas readings:
 https://forums.pimoroni.com/t/bme680-observed-gas-ohms-readings/6608/5